Vishesh Films, Jio Studios to co-produce web-series

 Jio Studios also made the news official on its Twitter page.
 "Delighted to announce our collaboration with master storytellers @VisheshFilms for web series based on a dramatic love story set in '70s Bollywood that explores the highs and lows of the relationship between a married struggling film maker and a top actress of that time @MaheshNBhatt," the tweet read.

-A spokesperson for Jio Studios said while Bhatt will not direct the series, he will be involved in the creative process.
+A source from Jio Studios said while Bhatt will not direct the series, he will be involved in the creative process.
 "He will not be directing the series.
-But he will have major inputs to give," the representative told PTI.
+But he will have major inputs to give," the source told PTI.

 The filmmaker explored a similar subject in his 2006 directorial "Woh Lamhe...", which was said to be based on actor Parveen Babi's life, her battle with schizophrenia and her relationship with the director to whom she was a lover and mentor in his struggling days.
 Bhatt is set to return to direction with "Sadak 2", after a hiatus of 19 years.